humaans/next-img/README.md

 - 800px wide image to show on large screens with low pixel density of 1x
 - 1600px wide image to show on large screens with high pixel density of 2x

-The images will be saved in `resources` directory in the root of your project during the development.
-This means, that if you tweak the settings of each image, you might generate superflous images that are not actually needed by your project.
-In that case execute `next-img` command to build any missing images and remove any unnecessary ones:
+The resized and optimized images will be saved to the `resources` directory in the root of your project during the development.
+This means, that if you tweak the image import parameters or plugin configuration, you might generate extra images that are no longer used by your project.
+In that case execute `next-img` command to remove any unnecessary images and build any missing ones:

 ```
 npx next-img
 ```

-Finally, check the `resources` directory into your source control to be reused later for development and production builds.
-You can turn this feature off by setting `persistentCache: false` in the plugin configuration.
+Now check in the `resources` directory to your source control to be reused later for development and production builds.
+You can turn this feature off by setting `persistentCache: false` in the plugin configuration, in which case the images will be only stored in a temporary cache inside `.next` directory.

 See the [demo]() website for a comprehensive list of examples.

 ## Configuration

-Here are the default configuration options:
+Default plugin configuration options:

 ```js
 {